fxcollot/openHaloDocumentation/README.md

 This phase focused on creating clear, comprehensive instructions for setting up OpenHalo in various development environments, ensuring a low barrier to entry for new users and developers.

-* **Linux Environment Installation**: Detailed step-by-step guide for native installation on Linux systems.
+* **Linux and MacOs Environment Installation**: Detailed step-by-step guide for native installation on Linux and MacOs systems.
 * **Dockerized Setup**: Creation and documentation of a reproducible setup using **Docker**, simplifying environment management and dependency handling.
 (Reference: HowToUseOpenHalo.md, docker-entrypoint.sh)

 ### 2. Automated Testing Framework Development